KatsuhiroMorishita/AirCounterControler_for_Arduino/README.md

 ===============================

 This is a Arduino code for to control a Air-Counter.
 Air-Counter is a kind of geiger-counter, reasonable.
+The information of "Air-Counter" is published in http://www.st-c.co.jp/air-counter/.

 To use, you need "AltSoftSerial" lib. visit and download it from follow URL. https://www.pjrc.com/teensy/td_libs_AltSoftSerial.html